hrbrmstr/weekly-dmarc-grabber/README.md

 ![](https://rud.is/dl/dmarc-rua-network.png)

-This uses the Rapid7 1500 (~1,000 until next week) organizations corups and identifies valid DMARC records from their primary/vanitry apex domains, then builds a network of who processes their RUA reports.
+This uses the Rapid7 1500 (~1,327 unique domains for 1,500 listed organisations) organisations corups and identifies valid DMARC records from their primary/vanity apex domains, then builds a network of who processes their RUA reports.

 Live view (updated weekly) — <https://hrbrmstr.github.io/weekly-dmarc-grabber/index.html>